-1-5 99 46.0

-6-10 66 30.7

-11-15 39 18.1

-16-20 7 3.3

-20 4 1.9

-5 Project Involvement Type

-Residential Housing Construction 98 16.8

-Institutional and Commercial Building Construction 114 19.6

-Specialised Industrial Construction 111 19.0

-Government Project 81 13.9
+No. Item Frequency (n = 215) %

-Private Project 63 10.8
+Private project 63 10.8

 Others 2 0.3

-6 Risk Type
+6 Risk type

 High 104 34.0

 Medium 157 51.3

 Low 45 14.7

-7 Number of Staff Involved at the Construction Site
+7 Number of staff involved at the construction site

-1-10 20 9.3
+1 to 10 20 9.3

-11-50 55 25.6
+11 to 50 55 25.6

-51-100 60 27.9
+51 to 100 60 27.9

-101-250 43 20.0
+101 to 250 43 20.0

-251-500 24 11.2
+251 to 500 24 11.2

-500 13 6.0
+More than 500 13 6.0

-8 Respondents' Education
+8 Respondent's education

 Diploma 36 16.7

-Degree 159 74.0
+Bachelor's degree 159 74.0

-Master 18 8.4
+Master's degree 18 8.4

-PhD 1 0.5
+Doctorate (PhD) 1 0.5

 Others 1 0.5

 The experience data encompassed expertise in the construction industry and technology experience.
 This observation indicated that respondents must possess first-hand knowledge of technology.
 The criterion was necessary to verify that the respondents possessed the minimum credentials to answer the questionnaires on smart emergency detection in obtaining the key elements and requirements.
-Consequently, most respondents (30.7%) had 1 to 5 years of experience.
-This outcome was followed by 11 to 15 years (26.5%), 6 to 10 years (18.1%), 16 to 20 years (13%), and more than 20 years (11.6%).
+Consequently, most respondents (30.7 %) had one year to five years of experience.
+This outcome was followed by 11 years to 15 years (26.5%), 6 years to 10 years (18.1%), 16 years to 20 years (13%) and more than 20 years (11.6%).

-The figures indicated that most respondents possessed construction experience ranging from 1 to 5 years.
-These results also signified that less than 50% of the respondents had 1 to 5 years of technological expertise.
-The specific proportions of respondents' experience in managing materials were 1 to 5 years (46%), 6 to 10 years (30.7%), 11 to 15 years (18.1%), 16 to 20 years (3.3%), and more than 20 years (1.9%).
+The figures indicated that most respondents possessed construction experience ranging from one year to five years.
+These results also signified that less than 50% of the respondents had one year to five years of technological expertise.
+The specific proportions of respondents' experience in managing materials were one year to five years (46%), 6 years to 10 years (30.7%), 11 years to 15 years (18.1%), 16 years to 20 years (3.3%) and more than 20 years (1.9%).
 Upon examining these two experience facets, the percentage range was highly inconsistent.
-This finding suggested that a smaller percentage of respondents possessed prior industrial expertise, and a similar observation held for the percentage involving technological experience.
+This finding suggested that a smaller percentage of respondents possessed prior industrial expertise and a similar observation held for the percentage involving technological experience.

-Most respondents (19.6%) were from institutional, commercial building, infrastructure, and heavy constructions.
-This outcome was followed by specialised industrial construction (19%), residential housing construction (16.8%), government projects (13.9%), and private projects (10.8%).
+Most respondents (19.6%) were from institutional, commercial building, infrastructure and heavy constructions.
+This outcome was followed by specialised industrial construction (19%), residential housing construction (16.8%), government projects (13.9%) and private projects (10.8%).
 The others (0.3%) were identified as the solar technology industry.
-Likewise, the composition of respondents involving risk type was separated into three groups: (i) moderate (50.3%), high (34.4%), and low (14.7%) risks.
+Likewise, the composition of respondents involving risk type was separated into three groups: moderate (50.3%), high (34.4%) and low (14.7%) risks.
 Most respondents' experiences with safety management projects in the construction industry involved medium-risk projects.
 This distinctive outcome was attributed to the two-facet situation.
 Nearly 50% of the respondents also disclosed that their involvement was influenced by the risk level of the specific construction project types during the face-to-face data collection process.

 This study examined the educational levels of the respondents, with the most significant percentage of individuals possessing a bachelor's degree (74.0%).
-This finding was followed by a diploma (16.7%), Master's degree (8.4%), doctorate (0.5%), and others (0.5%).
+This finding was followed by a diploma (16.7%), master's degree (8.4%), doctorate (0.5%) and others (0.5%).